manuelfarje/technical_support_tests_manuelfarje/README.md

 -spec   // contains the tests that need to be run

-Checkout the code and create a new branch with your name:
-# git co -b candidate/YOUR_NAME
+Create a fork

-From then on you can work on your branch and commit to it.
+You can create a fork with technical_support_tests_YOUR_NAME From then on you can work on your fork and commit to it.

 Here's your exercise.
-Please create an implementation for the following tests so that all tests are green.
+Please create an implementation for the following tests so that all tests are green (passing).

+First, install bundler and all required gems:
+# bundle install

-You can start the tests by running the followig command:
+You can start the tests by running the following command:
 # bundle exec rspec spec

-Once you're done you can publish the changes with the following command:
-# git push origin candidate/YOUR_NAME

 Some useful links: